In this Cyclo 505HC Review we take a detailed look at Magellan/MIO’s latest high-end cycling computer.

-- Stated battery life of 12 hours is probably hopeful with lots of sensors attached and GPS on – especially if you make lots of wrong turns and have to re-plan as well as listening to lots of wrong-way alerts.
+- Stated battery life of 12 hours is probably hopeful with lots of sensors attached and GPS on – especially if, whilst following a route, you make lots of wrong turns and have to re-plan as well as listening to lots of wrong-way alerts.
 Against this, it can be charged on the go with a cheap battery stick to extend battery life.

 - GPS accuracy is good but could be improved further

 - Ability to add laps and to use those laps in a pre-made interval workout would complete the workout functionality in my mind.
 The laps would need to go through to STRAVA.